wilbcn/AWS-Projects/Monitoring traffic with VPC Flowlogs.md

 Steps taken with relevant screen shots.
 1. Navigated to S3 dashboard and clicked on create new bucket.
 2. Created a new general purpose bucket named 'p-flowlogs-bucket'
-3. The remaining settings with left at default or recommended.
+3. The remaining settings were left at default or recommended.
 4. ![image](https://github.com/user-attachments/assets/ba78e193-1293-4a5b-8fcc-d11f28b2b2c3)
 5. Review the success alert at the top, and also note the AWS region eu-north-1.
 6. As we will later download the flow logs to analyse on our machine, we dont need an IAMrole between S3 and EC2.